kspex24/TriviaGame/README.md

 What is the goal of this project?

-The goal of this project is to create a multiple choice quiz with radio buttons which is dynamically displayed on the screen, store the user responses and calculate results, and to use the set time out function and display time remaining.
+The goasl of this project were to create a multiple choice quiz with radio buttons which is dynamically displayed on the screen, store the user responses and calculate results, and to use the set time out function and display time remaining.